Image

 A Research Study to Look at How Ziltivekimab Works Compared to Placebo in People With Heart Failure and Inflammation

-Join a study comparing Ziltivekimab and placebo for heart failure.
+Study comparing Ziltivekimab and placebo for heart failure patients.

 Recruiting